Messaging API quick guide

 Always provide a valid test credit card in the payment field; otherwise your booking request will fail.

-See Testing payments and the orders/create guide for instructions on how to make a booking.
+See [Testing payments](/demand/docs/payments/how-to#testing) and the [orders/create guide](/demand/docs/orders-api/order-preview-create#create-your-orders) for instructions.

 When successful, the [orders/create](/demand/docs/open-api/demand-api/orders/orders/create) response includes: